Tracktion/pluginval/README.md

  - Create a better logo!
  - Write more Tests
  - Possibly add more command line options
- -- Run only specif tests, either named or from a certain strictness level
+ -- Run only specific tests, either named or from a certain strictness level

 License
 ----